Good Hygiene Practices - Reducing the Spread of Infections and Viruses

 - Increase the number of times touch points and surfaces are cleaned.

 - Cancel or postpone any travel, meetings, workshops, etc. that are not absolutely necessary.

-- Drive, walk or cycle to work, but try to avoid public transit.
-Alternatively, allow staff to arrive early/late so they can use public transit when it is less crowded.
+- Drive, walk, or cycle to work, but try to avoid public transit.
+Alternatively, workplaces can consider allowing staff to arrive early/late so they can use public transit when it is less crowded.

 - Allow staff to eat at their desks or have staggered lunch hours to avoid crowded lunch rooms.

-- Spend as little time as possible in tearooms or photocopy centres.
+- Spend as little time as possible in break rooms or photocopy centres.

 Generally, employees should be allowed and encouraged to stay at home if they are not feeling well.
-However, in the event of a pandemic, use screening tools or a list of symptoms as a checklist.
-If employees are showing any signs, allow them to go or remain at home.
-I f there is doubt if a person is sick, they should stay home for about 3 days.
-If symptom free after 3 days, they can resume normal activities.
-If they are ill, they should stay home until all symptoms are gone.
+However, in the event of a pandemic, use of screening tools or a list of symptoms as determined by your local public health authority as a checklist may be appropriate.
+If employees are showing any symptoms, allow them to go or remain at home.
+If there is doubt if a person is sick, they should stay home until they feel well and are able to resume their regular activities.
+Your local public health authority may have specific guidance on return to work after illness.